Epic Appalachians Bike Tour

 Highlights: Great riding on the Blue Ridge Pkwy.
 Linville Falls, the most viewed water falls along the parkway.
-Moses Cone Manor Museum, Arts and craft center housed inside of the manor home to Moses Cone, the Levi Straus of the East Coast.
+Moses Cone Manor Museum, Arts and Craft center housed inside of the manor home to Moses Cone, the Levi Straus of the East Coast.
 Famous Linn Cove Viaduct was the last 7.5 mile section on the Parkway completed in 1987.
 This is 52 years after the start of the BRP.
-Grandfather Mountain was private property and the owner would not give the National Park Service permission to dig on his mountain.
+Grandfather Mountain is private property and the owner would not give the National Park Service permission to dig on his mountain.
 Thus, the suspended Linn Viaduct.

 Accommodations: Linville Falls Lodge (rustic)

 Linville Falls, NC – Asheville, NC (67.7 miles; 7709′ elevation gain)